Is CBD Oil Effective in the Treatment of Multiple Sclerosis?

 A study carried out in 2018 discovered that CBD improved the mobility in people with Multiple Sclerosis.

 There is evidence that suggests that CBD could ease Multiple Sclerosis symptoms for some MS patients.
 The science behind these benefits is still being investigated.
 The available data indicates that cannabis product with approximately a 1:1 THC to CBD ratio used as an oral spray may reduce pain and muscle spasms in Multiple Sclerosis patients.

-There is still a tremendous amount of research that needs to be carried out to determine whether over the counter CBD products such as CBD oils, CBD tablets, CBD patches and CBD vapes can provide MS sufferers with a symptom relief and to understand whether there is any prospective harm in using CBD.
+There is still a tremendous amount of research that needs to be carried out to determine whether over the counter CBD products such as CBD oils, CBD capsules, CBD patches and CBD vapes can provide MS sufferers with a symptom relief and to understand whether there is any prospective harm in using CBD.

 The Need for Clinical Studies

 An article that was published by the medical journal Frontiers in Neurology discussed whether CBD has the potential to provide positive pharmacological effects.
 This is because CBD is an anti-inflammatory, antiemetic, antioxidative and neuroprotective.
 The article also states that CBD is considered to be safe and it does not alter the user’s heart rate.

 When it comes to Cannabis and Multiple Sclerosis, only cannabis-based products that contain CBD & THC have been subjected to clinical studies.
 Only cannabis with a 1:1 ratio of CBD to THC, some examples of a higher THC content have been undertaken too.
 These clinical studies have shown that cannabis can reduce muscle spasticity and pain in those who suffer from Multiple Sclerosis.

 There have yet to be any clinical studies that demonstrate whether cannabis oils containing solely CBD have any tangible benefits to those who have MS. All the studies that have taken place thus far have used different preparations that contain both THC and CBD or THC by itself.